 We spent nearly a decade as missionaries in Italy.
 One day while there, I sat talking with a woman from Florence.
 A former believer, Piera had drifted away from the community of faith.
-In an attempt at exuding a sophisticated air, she said to me, "When I was young, I was really active in the Nazarene youth group.
+In an attempt to exude a sophisticated air, she said to me, "When I was young, I was really active in the Nazarene youth group.
 But I'm beyond all that now."

 In Piera's mind, she was moving forward, away from what she saw as provincialism and unprogressive thinking.
 Of course, what Piera saw as progress in her journey was really a sliding back into the clutches of the Evil One.

 Occasionally I hear an echo of Piera in what Southern Nazarene University students do and say.
-Some arrive on campus, fresh out of active involvement in a church body, but by graduation time four years later they, like Piera, feel they have moved "beyond all that."
+Some arrive on campus fresh out of active involvement in a church body, but by graduation time four years later,k they, like Piera, feel they have moved "beyond all that."

 To be sure, those outside the Kingdom of God do sometimes view committed Believers as unsophisticated and backward.
 Unfortunately, we've sometimes encouraged that perception by talking about the dangers of "trying to keep up with the world."